3db/3db/docs_src/usage/quickstart.rst

 ----

 Run a simple experiment
-""""""""""""""""""""""
+"""""""""""""""""""""""
-Now, we will demonstrate how, in only few minutes, you can setup an experiment and generate the following images of a cup rendered with random orientations on various backgrounds.
+Now we will demonstrate how, in only few minutes, you can setup an experiment and generate the following images of a cup rendered with random orientations on various backgrounds.

 .. thumbnail:: /_static/backgrounds_example.png
     :width: 700